The Majority of Analysts Are Still Bullish on Tilray, Inc. (TLRY)

-On Friday, shares of Tilray, Inc. (NASDAQ:TLRY) marked $8.07 per share versus a previous $6.82 closing price.
-With having a 18.33% gain, an insight into the fundamental values of Tilray, Inc., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
-TLRY showed a fall of -52.89% within its YTD performance, with highs and lows between $2.43 – $54.10 during the period of 52 weeks, compared to the simple moving average of -62.85% in the period of the last 200 days.
+On Friday, shares of Tilray, Inc. (NASDAQ:TLRY) marked $7.24 per share versus a previous $8.05 closing price.
+With having a -10.06% loss, an insight into the fundamental values of Tilray, Inc., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
+TLRY showed a fall of -57.73% within its YTD performance, with highs and lows between $2.43 – $52.74 during the period of 52 weeks, compared to the simple moving average of -65.21% in the period of the last 200 days.

 Jefferies equity researchers changed the status of Tilray, Inc. (NASDAQ: TLRY) shares from “Hold” to a “Underperform” rating in the report published on April 16th, 2020.
 Other analysts, including Consumer Edge Research, also published their reports on TLRY shares.
 Consumer Edge Research repeated the rating from the previous report, marking TLRY under “Equal Weight” rating, in the report published on April 9th, 2020.
 Additionally, TLRY shares got another “Market Perform” rating from Cowen, setting a target price of $20 on the company’s shares, according to the report published in February 24th, 2020.
 On January 13th, 2020, BofA/Merrill Initiated an Neutral rating and increased its price target to $18.
 On the other hand, The Benchmark Company Reiterated the “Buy” rating for TLRY shares, as published in the report on November 13th, 2019.
 Cantor Fitzgerald seems to be going bullish on the price of TLRY shares, based on the price prediction for TLRY.
 Another “Overweight” rating came from Piper Jaffray, providing a prediction for price target according to the report published in October 22nd, 2019.